istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

     caption="A service mesh with two namespaces and an exposed service"
     >}}

+Namespace tenancy can extend beyond a single cluster.
-When using [multiple clusters](#multiple-clusters), the namespaces in each cluster sharing the same name are considered the same namespace.
-For example, `Service B` in the `foo` namespace of `cluster-1` and `Service B` in the `foo` namespace of `cluster-2` refer to the same service, and Istio merges their endpoints for service discovery and load balancing.
+When using [multiple clusters](#multiple-clusters), the namespaces in each cluster sharing the same name are considered the same namespace by default.
+For example, `Service B` in the `Team-1` namespace of cluster `West` and `Service B` in the `team-1` namespace of cluster `East` refer to the same service, and Istio merges their endpoints for service discovery and load balancing.

 {{< image width="50%"